trychlos/pwix-accounts-ui/README.md

     The possible values are `true` or `false`, defaulting to the value of the `passwordTwice` package configuration.

+- `signupLegendEmail`
+- `signupLegendUsername`
+- `signupLegendPassword`
+- `signinLegendEmail`
+- `signinLegendUsername`
+- `signinLegendPassword`

+    The legend to be set for the specified fieldsets, as a string.

+    A function can be provided by the application for this parm.
+The function will be called without argument and MUST return a string.

+    Default values are none.

 - `initialPanel`

     Through the `acUserLogin` template, the application may also use this package to display any of the *accounts* panels, outside of